Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   After this, I tested my project a few more times to check if everything worked properly.
 When standing, sitting, or walking, the light would be green.
 But whenever I fall hard or soft, on the floor or the chair, it doesn’t matter.
 My Fall Detector can detect that as a fall and change the LED light from Green to Red.
 From this, I know that my Fall Detector is working accurately!

-  Overall, throught my time at Bluestamp I learned many things.
+  Overall, throughout my time at Bluestamp I learned many things.
 My project requires me to use Machine Learning via Edge Impulse and an Arduino Nano 33 BLE Sense along with Arduino IDE.
 Before Bluestamp, I did not know what any of these things were.
 But throught my time here, I learned how to connect an Arduino Nano to my laptop, how to create a machine learning model using edge impulse, and how to program code using Arduino.
 I learned about the difffrent accelerometer values used in my project, the inbuilt LED light, and how to use the command line interface too.
 I hope to use these skills in the future to create something new that will help make people’s lives easier.

   One thing I liked about Bluestamp was that I was not only able to work my project, but I was able to help my peers with there projects as well.
-I liked how we would take breaks and jst forget about the problems we had in our project.
-During hte breaks we would bond with other students and enjoy our break time.
+I liked how we would take breaks and just forget about the problems we had in our projects.
+During the breaks we would bond with other students and enjoy our break time.
 This really taught me to work while I work and play when I play.
 I learned a lot of things from other projects that I could use in mine such as how to balance the training set of the data I collected.
-I also learned how to use the terminal with the command line(cd) and list(ls) commands.
+I also learned how to use the unix based terminals and found two important commands such as change directory and list commands.
 Before coming to Bluestamp, I did not know how to do alot of these things but after my time here, I know how to do so many.
 Bluestamp has really helped me improve my skillsets that I need in my life.

 # Second Milestone: LED Light incorporated with Fall Detector with Schematics